macthecadillac/vimdo/README.md

 ### Global configuration options

 By far, the most important configuration option is the `g:external_tools#cmds` option.
 This sets up hooks for each file type to external commands.
-`g:external_tools#cmds` is a dictionary.
+This is setting is necessary for the plugin to work since this plugin comes with no preset out of the box.  `g:external_tools#cmds` is a dictionary.
 The keys are the file types that neovim recognizes, and their associated values are dictionaries that associate file type specific commands with a dictionary with the following entries:

 - `cmd`: string.
 The command to be invoked
 - `with_filename`: 1 or 0.
 Whether to invoke the command with the file name.